bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="5.0in" height="1.8402121609798776in"} -->

-When meta released the React library, it included the concept of something called <b>component-based architecture</b>.
+<p>When meta released the React library, it included the concept of
+something called <b>component-based architecture</b>.</p>

-This is essentially a design philosophy for building software based on reusable components of code.
+<p>This is essentially a design philosophy for building software based on
+reusable components of code.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s09-d. example component (31) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->